How to Build Muscle After 50: A Practical Guide

-Aging doesn’t mean you have to surrender to muscle loss or weakness.
-While sarcopenia—the age-related decline in muscle mass—kicks in after 50, science and strategy can help you fight back and even build new muscle.
+Aging doesn't mean you have to surrender to muscle loss or weakness.
+While sarcopenia—the age-related decline in muscle mass—starts after 50, science and strategy can help you fight back and even build new muscle.
 This guide covers the essentials: resistance training, testosterone replacement therapy (TRT), creatine monohydrate, omega-3 fatty acids, sleep, and diet.
-Let’s break it down.
+Let's break it down.

-1. Resistance Training: The Foundation
+Resistance Training: The Foundation

 What to do: Focus on compound lifts like squats, deadlifts, bench presses, and rows.
-These recruit multiple muscle groups and boost hormone responses.
+These exercises recruit multiple muscle groups and boost hormone responses.
 Aim for 3-4 sessions per week.

 Pro tip: Prioritize form over ego.
 Joint health matters more now, so don’t rush the process.

-2. Testosterone Replacement Therapy (TRT): A Judicious Boost
+Testosterone Replacement Therapy (TRT): A Judicious Boost

 Benefits: TRT can enhance muscle protein synthesis, increase strength, and improve recovery when paired with training.

-3. Creatine Monohydrate: The Unsung Hero
+Creatine Monohydrate: The Unsung Hero

 How it works: Creatine boosts ATP production, giving your muscles more energy for lifts and recovery.
 It also pulls water into muscle cells, aiding growth.